Material Topics – Focus

 Beyond Clariant’s goals to reduce emissions, the company is running multiple initiatives related to energy management, such as Yield, Energy, Environment (YEE) and eWATCH™. eWATCH™ is a holistic energy efficiency program that identifies savings potential through detailed analyses of energy consumption across operations and energy purchases from utilities.
 With this program, Clariant focuses on utilities guaranteeing efficient and low-carbon energy supply, as well as efficient energy use in the entire production process.

-Finally, Clariant and its contribute to the fight against climate change with their sustainable offering.
+Finally, Clariant and its Business Areas contribute to the fight against climate change with their sustainable offering.
 Climate change-related criteria, such as raw material sourcing, material efficiency, energy consumption, and greenhouse gas emissions, are part of Clariant’s Portfolio Value Program (PVP), which integrates sustainability into the product portfolio and the innovation pipeline.
 With its EcoTain® label, Clariant identifies best-in-class solutions that address sustainability challenges such as climate change.

 103-3 Evaluation of the management approach and measurement